 What is the Entourage Effect and how does it work?

-The entourage effect identifies that there are many compounds that work together to support the therapeutic effects we seek.
-The best way to think about this is to focus on cannabinoids and their associated terpenes, flavonoids, esthers and amino acids working together as a sum of parts and not the parts themselves.
+The entourage effect identifies that there are many compounds that work together synergistically to create the therapeutic effects we seek.
+The best way to think about this is to focus on cannabinoids and their associated terpenes, flavonoids, esters and flavonoids working together as a sum of parts and not the parts themselves.
 They support each other in a mosaic pathways within the endocannabinoid system.

-While some compounds may treat responses such as “anti-inflammation” which, in term, reduces the pain felt in that specific area due to increasing our pain tolerance through interactions between elements being transported activating neuro inhibitors and other auxiliary chemicals of receptors found in our cells.
+While some compounds may treat responses such as “anti-inflammation or anti-nociceptive” which, in term, reduces the pain felt in that specific area due to increasing our pain tolerance through interactions between elements being transported activating neuro inhibitors and other auxiliary chemicals of receptors found in our cells.